florent-blanvillain/grails-ember-templates-precompiler/README.md

-# Ember.js templates resources plug-in for Grails
+# Ember.js templates precompiler plug-in for Grails

 This plug-in precompiles EmberJS powered Handlebars templates on the server side.